Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Looking at the top rankings by region in this table, the order is clearly different at a glance.

-The most popular Japanese food in China is "sushi."
+Sushi is the most popular Japanese food in China

 Komatsu: Now, I'd like to hear your opinions.
-We'll discuss the five perspectives—Expectations, Opportunities, Interests, Regions, and Japanese Cuisine—in reverse order from earlier, starting with Japanese Cuisine.
+We'll discuss the five perspectives – [Expectations], [Opportunities], [Interest], [Regional], and [Washoku (Japanese Cuisine)] – in reverse order from earlier, starting with [Washoku].

 The results showed ramen is extremely strong.
-Based on my experience in Thailand, ramen is indeed very popular there, and I feel a "Japanese-style ramen culture in Thailand" is developing.
+Based on my experience living in Thailand, ramen is indeed hugely popular there, and I feel a "Japanese-style ramen culture" is developing in Thailand.
 How about in China?

 During a recent business trip to Beijing, a hot topic locally was Sushiro opening its first store in the city.
 Seeing the news coverage of its bustling crowds really drove home just how popular "sushi" has become in China.
 Sushiro first entered mainland China in 2021, starting its expansion in southern Guangdong Province before moving inland to cities like Chengdu and Wuhan.
 This time, it expanded northward, opening its first store in the capital, Beijing.

 The story of how sushi gained popularity in China is fascinating, so let me share it.
 China traditionally had no culture of eating raw foods.
-Initially, sushi began to gain traction in high-end Japanese restaurants frequented by Japanese expatriates.
+Initially, sushi began to catch on in high-end Japanese restaurants frequented by Japanese expatriates.
 Back then, sushi establishments seemed quite polarized.
-While some offered ultra-luxurious, ultra-fresh sushi, others served what was technically sushi but, frankly, wasn't very tasty (laughs) – the cheap kind.
+While some offered ultra-premium, ultra-fresh sushi, others served what was technically sushi but, frankly, wasn't very tasty (laughs) – the cheap kind.

 Honda: That's interesting.
 This slide from China is also about sushi, right?